Want to help your child or teen combat summer slide while school is out?

 What is the Children's Summer Reading Challenge?

-- It’s an on-your-own, do-it-anywhere, totally FREE reading program for kids from preschool through entering grade 6 in September.
+It’s an on-your-own, do-it-anywhere, totally FREE reading program for kids from kindergarten through entering grade 6 in September.
 Participants read any books they want, track how many minutes they read, and enter their minutes read on our website.
-This year’s theme is On Your Mark, Get Set… Read!
+Our 2022 theme is Read Beyond the Beaten Path!

 When does the Challenge start and end?

-- Registration starts May 27.
-MPS students will register for the Challenge with their school librarian at school.
-Readers can begin logging minutes on June 23, the last day of school, and the last date to log your time is August 30.
+Pre-registration is open now!
+Readers can begin logging minutes on June 23, and the last date to log your time is August 31.
 Need help logging minutes?
 Just call the Children’s Room at 617-898-4957.

 How can children who can't yet read participate?